- Dysport and Botox are both types of botulinum toxin injections.

 - You can leave immediately after treatment and even go back to work if you feel like it.

-- The average cost of neurotoxin injections such as Dysport and Botox can be an average of $400 per session.
+- The average cost of neurotoxin injections such as Dysport and Botox can be $400 per session.
 However, the number of required injections and the area of treatment dictates the exact cost.
 We discuss costs in detail below.

 - Dysport is less expensive than Botox on average.